|

 The Context Of Revelation 3:16

-To help us better understand the Revelation 3:16 meaning we first need to understand who this passage was addressed to.
+To help us better understand Revelation 3:16 we first need to understand who this passage was addressed to.

 In the first few chapters of Revelation, John (the author) records a message from God to seven churches.
 These are real churches that existed in John’s day, however, the messages are not exclusive to these churches.
 They stand as representations of all churches.